Danielle-Luz/ecotech-landing-page/README.md

 <h2 id="How to access"> :computer_mouse: How to access?</h2>

-Access and interact with the project: <a href="">click here to view it.</a>.
+Access and interact with the project: <a href="">click here to access it</a>.

 <h2 id="Description">:pencil2: Description</h2>
-A landing page for a fictional company that is specialized on selling renewable energy related products.
+A responsive landing page for a fictional company that is specialized on selling renewable energy related products.

+The site is based on a figma design created by me: <a href="https://www.figma.com/proto/x2GmTcvJNiGQLQBoQhvMpL/EcoTech?node-id=19-3&p=f&t=P3FcFUHSLqDwEQMy-0&scaling=min-zoom&content-scaling=fixed&page-id=19%3A2">click here to view it</a>.

 <h2 id="Tecnologies">:computer: Tecnologies</h2>